Evaluating Compiler Optimization Impacts on zkVM Performance: Conclusion

 \section{Conclusion}

 We presented the first systematic study of how compiler optimizations affect two production RISC-V zkVMs.
 Most passes help, yet gains are modest and a few are harmful (e.g., \texttt{licm}).
-We established a strong correlation between cycle count and proving time, enabling cycle-count-guided autotuning that yields up to $2.2\times$ proving speedups beyond \texttt{-O3}, and we prototyped zkVM-aware LLVM changes that further improve the performance of zkVMs.
+Autotuning yields up to $2.2\times$ proving speedups beyond \texttt{-O3}.
+We established a strong correlation between dynamic instruction count and zkVM performance and, based on this insight, prototype zkVM-aware LLVM changes that further improve zkVM performance.

-Future work can extend this study to additional zkVMs and proof systems, unifying cost metrics (e.g., prover-gas-like models), and exploring superoptimizations for zkVMs.
+Future work can extend this study to additional zkVMs and proof systems, unifying cost metrics, and exploring superoptimizations for zkVMs.
 These compiler-centric directions can push zkVM proving performance beyond what proof-system research and engineering alone can deliver.